aigle-levant/aigle-levant.github.io/_posts/java-introduction.md

 When you create a file in Java, its name gets automatically [or manually if you don't use an IDE] assigned as a class name.

 Here, ``helloworld`` is the name of a public class in your program.
 It contains a main function [or method, which we'll be using from now onwards] within which print statement lies.

-We shall look deeper into classes and public / private stuff here.